Evaluating a Neural Network#

 Training#

 Next, we instantiate the model, the optimizer and the loss function.
 We create a Trainer object and register the multiclass accuracy as the metric we want to monitor during training.
-Then, we call the .fit method to train the model for a few epochs, using the test set for evaluation during the training process.
+Then, we call the .fit method to train the model for a few epochs, using the validation set for evaluation during the training process.

 model = SimpleNet(28*28, 10)